KWDB/docs/en/sql-reference/ddl/relational-db/relational-materialized-view.md

 ## DROP MATERIALIZED VIEW

-The `DROP MATERIALIZED VIEW` statement removes a meterialized view from a database.
+The `DROP MATERIALIZED VIEW` statement removes a materialized view from a database.

 ### Privileges

-- Remove a materialized view with no dependency: the user must have been granted the `DROP` privilege on the specified materialized view(s).
+- Remove a materialized view with no dependency: the user must be a member of the `admin` role or have been granted the `DROP` privilege on the specified materialized view(s).
+By default, the `root` user belongs to the `admin` role.
-- Remove a materialized view with dependencies: the user must have been granted the `DROP` privilege on the specified materialized view(s) and its dependent objects.
+- Remove a materialized view with dependencies: the user must be a member of the `admin` role or have been granted the `DROP` privilege on the specified materialized view(s) and its dependent objects.
+By default, the `root` user belongs to the `admin` role.

 ### Syntax